 In a recent report described in Nature, scientists reduced the speed of light to 38mph in a cloud of ultra-cold sodium atoms.
 But nothing will slow down Brexit, says Theresa.

-In my small single room in a cheap hotel in Chester, the single-serving sachet of instant coffee bears the toothmarks of a previous guest.
+In my small single room in a cheap hotel near the railway station, the single-serving sachet of instant coffee bears the toothmarks of a previous guest.

 ‘The Mafia make offers you can’t refuse.
 The British make offers you can’t understand.’
 A quip allegedly heard in Brussels.